Semi-Homemade Caramel Cake

 - Place the cake mix, milk, melted butter, eggs, and vanilla extract in a large mixing bowl.

-- Mix on medium speed for at least 3 full minutes, until the batter is well blended and smooth.
-Divide the batter evenly between the two pans, smoothing it out with the rubber spatula.
+- Divide the batter evenly between the two pans, smoothing it out with the rubber spatula.
 Place the pans in the oven side by side.

-- Bake the cakes for 25-30 minutes… until golden brown and they spring back when pressed.
+- Bake the cakes for 25-30 minutes… until golden brown, and they spring back when pressed.
 Remove the pans from the oven and place them on wire racks to cool for 10 minutes.

 - Remove from the pans and allow them to cool completely, 30 minutes more.

-- While the cake is baking, add the butter, brown sugar and milk in a small saucepan.
+- While the cake is baking, add the butter, brown sugar, and milk in a small saucepan.

 - Heat until the butter melts and the sugar dissolves, about 3-5 minutes over medium heat.

 - Remove from heat and stir in the vanilla extract.
+Use immediately.

 - Melt the butter in a saucepan over medium heat and add in the brown sugar and cream.